ublue-os/website/docs/blog/posts/bazzite-buzz-07.md

 <p style="text-align: center; font-weight: 600; color: red">ATTENTION:</p>

+YOU MAY BE STUCK ON FEDORA 38 BUILDS IF THE INSTALLER INSTALLED A `:38` IMAGE AND NOT A `:latest` IMAGE!
+Open a host terminal and enter the command below for the image you're using.

+Bazzite AMD/Intel Desktop: `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite:latest`
+Bazzite Nvidia Desktop: `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-nvidia:latest` Bazzite AMD/Intel Desktop GNOME: `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-gnome:latest` Bazzite Nvidia Desktop GNOME: `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-gnome-nvidia:latest` Bazzite Steam Deck/HTPC/Handheld PC: `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:latest` Bazzite Steam Deck/HTPC/Handheld PC GNOME: `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck-gnome:latest`

+For specific images that relate to hardware (Framework, Microsoft Surface, ASUS, etc.) see the [full image list](https://universal-blue.org/images/#latest) and make sure to select the "latest" option.

+After you enter the command, wait for it to finish (this will take a while), and reboot.
+You should now get the latest updates for Bazzite.

+We apologize for the inconvenience if you had to rebase, you will NOT lose userdata rebasing to the `:latest` branch of the current image that you are on.

-If you tested the Fedora 39 builds of Bazzite early, then you need to rebase back to `:latest` to be updated to future Bazzite versions.
+If you tested the Fedora 39 builds of Bazzite early, then you need to rebase back to `:latest` to be updated to future Bazzite versions as well.
 <hr>

 ![20](https://github.com/ublue-os/website/assets/121328689/d279494f-86c2-479e-a2b9-efd69f0783e6)